Setup

 This was necessary in the past due to bindgen, which depends on LLVM.
 However, we now provide pre-built artifacts, so that most users can simply add the Cargo dependency and start immediately.
 This also significantly reduces initial compile times, as bindgen was quite heavyweight with its many transitive dependencies.

-You will still need LLVM if you plan to use the custom-godot feature, for example if you have a forked version of Godot or custom modules.
+You will still need LLVM if you plan to use the api-custom feature, for example if you have a forked version of Godot or custom modules.
 To just use a different API version of Godot, you do not need LLVM though; see Selecting a Godot version.

 LLVM binaries can be downloaded from llvm.org.
 Once installed, you can check whether LLVM's clang compiler is available: